-Pyeongchang (Not Pyongyang): The Place Hosting The Winter Olympics
+Olympic Host Pyeongchang Steps Into The Global Spotlight

 Pyeongchang promotes itself as having an ideal climate – in part because a phalanx of mountains help block air pollution from the northwest, and in part because of the "Happy 700" — the 700-meter altitude (about 2,300 feet) that Pyeongchang's boosters say is optimal for the health of people and animals.

-The climate here prompted a meteorologist at Accuweather to proclaim that people in Pyeongchang require only five or six hours of sleep to feel rested, "because the pressure in this area increases melatonin in a person's brain" – an estimation that could be utter balderdash, but is also nice to hear if one is keeping those hours.
+The climate here prompted a meteorologist at AccuWeather to proclaim that people in Pyeongchang require only five or six hours of sleep to feel rested, "because the pressure in this area increases melatonin in a person's brain" – an estimation that could be utter balderdash, but is also nice to hear if one is keeping those hours.

-As the Olympics go on, expect to hear about Pyeongchang's history – the area is home to the Woljeongsa Buddhist temple that was founded nearly 1,400 years ago.
+As the Olympics go on, expect to hear about Pyeongchang's history – the area is home to the Woljeongsa Buddhist temple, which was founded nearly 1,400 years ago.
 It's one of more than 100 temples in the region; many allow visitors to reserve space to spend the night.

 Gangneung

 Pyeongchang and its province, Gangwon, are bearing much of the costs of building facilities for the games.
-And in the eastern edge of the province, along what South Korea calls the East Sea (a.k.a. the Sea of Japan), lies the Olympics "sub-host" Gangneung, a coastal city with a population of more than 200,000.
+And in the eastern edge of the province, along what South Korea calls the East Sea (aka the Sea of Japan), lies the Olympics "sub-host" Gangneung, a coastal city with a population of more than 200,000.

-All of the flat-ice events, from curling and speed-skating to figure skating and hockey, are being held in this city, about 40 minutes from Pyeongchang by car.
+All of the flat-ice events, from curling and speedskating to figure skating and hockey, are being held in this city, about 40 minutes from Pyeongchang by car.

 Geographically, Gangneung is very distinct from Pyeongchang.
 For one thing, it's a large city with beaches.
 And crucially for many visitors, its climate is much milder.
-In the week we've been here, Gangneung has been nearly 15 degrees warmer, in Fahrenheit, than Pyeongchang.
+In the week we've been here, temperatures in Gangneung have been nearly 15 degrees higher, in Fahrenheit, than in Pyeongchang.

-For competitors and media, the relatively small scale of Pyeongchang has led to unique circumstances: There are two Athletes' Villages at these games, and the Media Village, usually positioned near the main press center where news conferences and offices are based, is a 35-minute bus ride from that hub.
+For competitors and media, the relatively small scale of Pyeongchang has led to unique circumstances: There are two athletes villages at these games, and the media village, usually positioned near the main press center where news conferences and offices are based, is a 35-minute bus ride from that hub.

-The city's wide, flat areas also make it an ideal spot for the Olympic Park and other installations that showcase both the hosts' culture and their sponsors' support.
+The city's wide, flat areas also make it an ideal spot for the Olympic Park and other installations that showcase both the host's culture and its sponsors' support.

-For a sign of the dramatic leap this city and its area are taking away from their past, consider this: on either side of the massive new Olympic park are two older and more humble sporting facilities.
+For a sign of the dramatic leap this city and its area are taking away from their past, consider this: On each side of the massive new Olympic Park are two older and more humble sporting facilities.
 To the west sits the Gangneung Tennis Association, with a handful of weathered courts and rows of concrete bleachers; to the east lies a clubhouse and grounds for gateball, a sport that bears some similarities to croquet.
 Both of those sports, we'll note, are best played in warmer weather.

 Preparations and the people

-There was little suspense over whether Pyeongchang's venues would be ready: organizers announced that they had finished building the Olympic facilities last November, marking 100 days from the start of the games.
+There was little suspense over whether Pyeongchang's venues would be ready: Organizers announced that they had finished building the Olympic facilities in November, marking 100 days from the start of the games.

 The construction included the Olympic Plaza and Olympic Stadium (the venue for the opening and closing ceremonies).
 Six competition venues were built; another six were renovated for the Olympics.
 A large chunk of that work was done in its earlier bids, as the area tried to prove it was ready to host a huge international event.